6. RewriteRule Flags¶

 of RewriteRule is to discard the existing query string, and replace it

 with the newly generated one.
-Using the [QSA]
+Using the [QSA] flag causes the query

 strings to be combined.